 7- Soothing Skin and Shiny Hairs

 Phew… it’s not that bad smelling and believe me, it’s not like rubbing your hands in pig fat.
 But you can consider it more like a soothing organic lotion for your skin and hair.

 Dry, chapped hands, dry cuticles, and cracked lips, along with rough heels and elbows, can all benefit from a little lard oil.
 Just rub it in like you would any lotion and let it soak in.
 Your skin will feel better in no time.

 Lard oil can also be used as a hair conditioner.
 Simply massage it into your scalp and let it sit for a few minutes before shampooing as usual.

-The answer is yes!
-Lard oil is a great preservative, cleaner, & conditioner that can help protect and prolong the life of lettering & striping natural hair paint brushes.
+Lard oil is a great preservative, cleaner, & conditioner that can help protect and prolong the life of the natural hairs of the paint brushes.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.